 Days to Harvest

-Most blueberry plants will start to produce a small harvest by their 3rd year, but won’t really begin to produce fully until about their 6th year.
+Most blueberry plants will start to produce a small harvest by their 3rd year, but won’t begin to produce fully until about their 6th year.
 Mature blueberry bushes produce about 8 quarts of berries per bush.

 It’s possible to extend your blueberry harvest by planting early, mid- and late season varieties, instead of all one variety.